xze0011/jweatherapi/README.md

     }
     ```

 3. **Note**: Avoid committing sensitive keys directly to source control.
-In production environments, consider using environment variables or a secrets manager (e.g., Azure Key Vault) to securely store API keys.
+For production environments, consider using `appsettings.Production.json`, setting environment variables in the Dockerfile, or securely managing API keys with a secrets manager (e.g., Azure Key Vault).

 ### Step 2: Running in Visual Studio
-1. Open the solution file (`WeatherFinderAPI.sln`) in Visual Studio.
+1. Open the solution file (`WeatherApi.sln`) in Visual Studio.
-2. Select the **WeatherFinderAPI** project as the startup project.
+2. Select the **WeatherApi** project as the startup project.
 3. Press **F5** or click **Start Debugging** to build and run the application.

 ### Step 3: Running from Command Line